Note: the VGPB has released a new Guide to procuring uniforms and personal protective equipment.

 The Victorian Government Purchasing Board’s (VGPB) five policies cover the end-to-end procurement activity from identifying needs, planning, and market research through to contract management.
 Each policy is supported by good practice guides, tools and templates to ensure consistency across government.

-When applying the policies, departments must ensure that all procurement activity meets the following directives:
+When applying the policies, departments must ensure that all procurement activity meets the following principles:

-Download a complete overview of VGPB policies and corresponding guidelines.docx
+Download a complete overview of VGPB supply policies and corresponding guides.docx